 Operational Principles for Protecting Participant Privacy When Sharing Scientific Data

-Investigators and institutions should develop robust consent processes that prioritize clarity regarding future sharing and use of scientific data, including limitations on future use, and general aspects regarding how data will be managed (see Informed Consent for Secondary Research with Data and Biospecimens: Points to Consider and Sample Language for Future Use and/or Sharing).
-Importantly, when a study offers the possibility of a direct benefit for research participants, the DMS Policy does not require sharing of data in order to participate.
+Researchers and institutions should develop robust consent processes that prioritize clarity regarding future sharing and use of scientific data, including limitations on future use, and general aspects regarding how data will be managed (see Informed Consent for Secondary Research with Data and Biospecimens: Points to Consider and Sample Language for Future Use and/or Sharing).

 Responsible data sharing practices require a commitment from the entirety of the biomedical and behavioral research enterprise.
 Researchers and institutions should remain vigilant regarding potential misuse and work in concert with NIH to prevent unauthorized use of scientific data from NIH-supported platforms and repositories.
 In addition, NIH is committed to enforcing the terms of its data use agreements.